Kepler homers twice, Ryan’s 11 Ks lead Twins over Cubs 5-4

-Kepler staked the Twins to a 2-0 lead with a homer in the first inning and hit a tiebreaking drive in the fourth for his 11th multihomer game, his second time this season.
+Kepler staked the Twins to a 2-0 lead with a homer in the first inning and hit his 19th home run in the fourth, a tiebreaking drive.
+He has 11 multihomer games, including two this year.

-The Cubs and Twins are both 67-85, nearing the end of disappointing season.
+The Cubs and Twins are both 67-85, nearing the end of disappointing seasons.
 Chicago lost for the ninth time in 11 games.

 Chicago’s Frank Schwindel extended his career-best hitting streak to 11 games with a single in the third.